AI executive agent autonomously navigating a booking website to schedule appointments

 Q: What if the website changes?

 It will.
 You update the selectors.
-This is why I recommend Playwright over screen-coordinate clicking—it's more robust to layout changes.
-Most updates take 5-10 minutes.
+This is why I recommend Playwright over screen-coordinate clicking, it's more resilient to layout changes.
+If you use Stagehand (which wraps Playwright with natural-language selectors), scripts survive redesigns more often because they reference elements by intent rather than CSS selector.
+Most updates take 5-10 minutes either way.

 Q: Does this work for sites that require login?